 For years Iona Prep, would play arch-rival New Rochelle on Thanksgiving morning.
 The game, called the Turkey Bowl, was televised in metropolitan New York on WPIX Channel 11, with the legendary announcer Marty Glickman calling play-by-play.

 Unfortunately, Iona and New Rochelle no longer meet on the gridiron.
 New York state playoff schedules have forced a sad end to this rivalry, which in years past often drew crowds of 10,000 or more.

-Another Westchester County T-Day match-up, Stepinac vs. White Plains, was discontinued this year.
+Another Westchester County T-Day match-up, Stepinac vs. White Plains, was discontinued in 2009.
 The teams met annually for more than 40 years.

 Thanksgiving high school football remains a strong tradition in many parts of the country.
 Fitchburg vs. Leominster is one of the many Turkey Day rivalries staged each year in the Commonwealth of Massachusetts.

-These twin city rivals have played since 1894 and have met 125 times, including 103 times on Thanksgiving.
-Fitchburg leads the overalls series 59-57 with 9 ties
+These twin city rivals have played since 1894 and have met 137 times overall, 113 times on Thanksgiving Day.
+Leominster leads the overall series 67-60-10.

 College Football on Thanksgiving

 On the college scene, perhaps the greatest Thanksgiving Day game of all time occurred in 1971, when No. 1 Nebraska defeated No. 2 Oklahoma, 35-31, The signature moment of that game was provided by the Huskers Heisman Trophy winner Johnny Rodgers, below right surrounded by Sooners, who fielded a punt and raced 72 yards through the OU defense for the first score of the game.

 The Sporting News named that 1971 Cornhusker team the greatest team of the Twentieth Century in 1988.
 ESPN.com called the 1971 Nebraska Cornhusker team the greatest team of all time.